 • Evacuations will be signalled on this site by (circle as appropriate):

 Horn Mobile APP Siren Visual signal and yelling

-• The first aid kit is location (circle as appropriate):
+The first aid kit is location (circle as appropriate):

-Site Office Lunch Room Other: Contractors to provide their own first aid kits.

-Chross Homes vehicles are fitted with first aid kits.
+Site Office Lunch Room Other: Contractors to provide their own First Aid Kit.
+Chross Vechicles are fitted with First Aid Kits.